NATURE IN A WINTER CITY

 A smallish space can become a Continent, viewed with an open mind, getting down to ground level!

-Adults and children examine the terrain, noting rocks and stones, puddles iced over, grasses and old seed heads, shriveled berries, shrubs and plants, trees, old, tattered, blossoms, seed pods, worms and worm casts, ants, empty snail shells, spiders and their webs, beetles, evidence of bird and fox activity ~ everything audible and visible!
+Adults and children examine the terrain, noting rocks and stones, puddles iced over, and drips of ice or sprinkling of snow adorning some grasses and old seed heads, shriveled berries, shrubs and plants, trees, old, tattered, blossoms, seed pods, worms and worm casts, ants, empty snail shells, spiders and their webs, beetles, evidence of bird and fox activity ~ everything audible and visible!

-Everyone can make personal rough notes or drawings, even the youngest will have their offerings.
+Everyone can make personal rough notes or drawings, or memorise the look of an item, even the youngest will have their offerings.

 WHAT CAN YOU EXPECT TO SEE?